Romantic Ballet in four acts and five scenes

 Zucchi had experienced heartbreak with her first love, something that ironically, Kschessinskaya would later experience.
 However, it could be that the real reason Petipa told her this was that he simply trying to avoid giving Kschessinskaya the role as much as possible, but it was not something he could avoid permanently.

 Alongside Grisi, Elssler, Zucchi and Kschessinskaya, another great interpretor of the role of Esmeralda was Olga Spessivtseva, who made her début in the role on the 24th November 1918.
-In his biography of her, Sir Anton Dolin writes that Spessvitseva’s talent “shone like a blazing light.”
+Her biographer Sir Anton Dolin writes that Spessvitseva’s talent “shone like a blazing light.”
 He then goes on to explain that it was said that at that time, Spessivtseva had embarked on a love affair that had not ended happily, which served as the base for her own interpretation of Esmeralda and made her portrayal, in Dolin’s words, “an interpretation of overwhelming power and pathos.”
-Before she débuted as Giselle that same year, all agreed that Esmeralda was, at that point, Spessivtseva’s greatest role.
+Before she débuted as Giselle the following year, all agreed that, at that point in time, Esmeralda was Spessivtseva’s greatest role.

-Pas de Jalousie (aka La Esmeralda Pas de six)
+Pas de Jalousie (aka Esmeralda Pas de six)

 - Entrée/Adage – a supplemental piece by Drigo for Petipa’s 1887 revival of his 1886 ballet The King’s Command, or The Pupils of Dupré.